-Apple describes the declarative management protocol as having three “pillars”: Declarations, Status Channel, and Extensibility.
+Apple describes the declarative management protocol as having three pillars: declarations, status channel, and extensibility.

 There are four types of declarations:

-For example, if a device OS is updated and a feature supported by the MDM is now available, it will report that and take on the change from MDM.
-Similarly, if the MDM service is updated to support a new feature that is compatible with the device, it will notify the device and it will receive the change.
-This helps with ensuring that devices will receive prescribed updates when they meet the requirements designated by the MDM.
+For example, if a device OS updates and a feature supported by the MDM becomes available, the device reports that and takes on the change from the MDM.
+Similarly, if the MDM service updates to support a new feature that is compatible with the device, the MDM notifies the device, which receives the change.
+This helps ensure that devices receive prescribed updates when they meet the requirements designated by the MDM.

-Declarative Management is designed to co-exist seamlessly with the existing MDM protocol, meaning that MDMs can take on a gradual adoption of the new functionalities without any interruption in the existing functionalities.
+Declarative management is designed to coexist seamlessly with the existing MDM protocol, meaning that MDMs can take on a gradual adoption of the new functionalities without any interruption in the existing functionalities.
 The right MDM solution further streamlines device management to save you time and energy.
 Sign up for a free 30-day trial of SimpleMDM to see how easy managing Apple devices can be.